Zoloft for Anxiety

 Other common mental health conditions that the medication may treat include premenstrual dysphoric disorder (PMDD), post-traumatic stress disorder, and in some cases, eating disorders.

-• Panic disorder and post-traumatic stress: Is 25mg enough for anxiety?
-The initial Zoloft dosage is 25mg orally every day (once a day) for panic disorder and post-traumatic stress.
+Panic disorder and post-traumatic stress: The initial Zoloft dosage is 25mg orally every day (once a day) for panic disorder and post-traumatic stress.
 After a week, the dosage should increase to 50mg orally every day (once a day).
 The maintenance dose falls between 50mg to 200mg orally every day (once a day).

 Side effects of sertraline may range from mild to severe, depending on dosage and sometimes age.
-If any side effects are frequent and severe, speak to the doctor for immediate help.
+If any side effects are frequent and severe, speak to your doctor for immediate help.

 Some of the prevalent side effects of Zoloft among young adults and older individuals include: